 - The bus is cleaned between each group of riders

-- Staff members who cross between cohorts are required to wear blue medical masks
+- Staff members who cross between cohorts are required to wear medical masks

 - Students can only sing outside.